chrisnoonan98675/site/xl-deploy/how-to/define-a-synthetic-method.markdown

 categories:
 - xl-deploy
 subject:
-- Customization
+- Configuration items
 tags:
 - ci
 - synthetic
 - type system
 - control task
 - plugin
+weight: 254
 ---

 In XL Deploy, you can define _methods_ on configuration items (CIs).
 Each method can be executed on an instance of a CI via the GUI or CLI.
 Methods are used to implement _control tasks_, actions on CIs to control the middleware.
 An example is starting or stopping a server.

 The CI itself is responsible for implementing the specified method, either in [Java](/xl-deploy/how-to/create-an-xl-deploy-plugin.html) or synthetically when extending an existing plugin such as the [Generic plugin](/xl-deploy/concept/introduction-to-the-xl-deploy-generic-plugin.html).